|History and Biodata

 Senior Adviser to President Karzai (20110411)

 Presidential Candidate 2014 Election

 President of Afghanistan (20140929- )

 Dr Ashraf Ghani Ahmadzai s/o Shah Jahan (Grandfather Andul Ghani Khan) was born 1949 in Mohammad Agha district, Logar Province, and grew up in Afghanistan before pursuing his education abroad.
 He hails from Ghilzai tribe.
 Ghani said that his mother hailed from Kandahar.
 Born to an influential family in Afghanistan in 1949, he spent his early life in Logar Province.
 Other sources say: Contrary to his insistent official claims, he was neither born in the province of Logar nor did he spend his early life there.
-His father (Shah Pesand, nicknamed Shah Jon and Sher Agha) had no known and active (demonstrable) tribal relationships to Pashtun nomadic or settled groups in Afghanistan.
+His father (Shah Pesand, nicknamed Shah Jahan and Sher Agha) had no known and active (demonstrable) tribal relationships to Pashtun nomadic or settled groups in Afghanistan.
 Shah Pesand never worked for the government of Afghanistan.
 He spent much of his early adult life working as a clerk in a joint (private-government) corporation called Riyasat-e Naqliyat (Transportation Directorate) in Kabul.
 The Kabul government owned shares in this corporation but did not administer it.
 During the 1980s Shah Pesand migrated to Pakistan and acquired a large fleet of trucks.
 These trucks were engaged in moving commodities across the Durand Line.

 Qayum Kuchai Koochi Kuchi is the uncle of President Ashraf Ghani.(20150807)